-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 131 governing electrical stimulation and electromagnetic therapy wound coverage, with an effective date of March 7, 2026.
-Here's what billing teams need to act on now.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 131, the national coverage determination governing electrical stimulation and electromagnetic therapy for wound treatment, effective March 7, 2026.
+Here's what billing teams need to know.

 Quick-Reference Table